 If you’re like most women, you probably wish you had longer lashes.
 I know I do.
 Castor oil is rich in vitamin E, which is one reason it’s used in many beauty care products.
 It’s both moisturizing and conditioning, so may prevent breakage, but the jury is still out if it will make your lashes longer.

-It’s a popular Ayurvedic remedy used to treat eye conditions.
+Castor oil is a popular Ayurvedic remedy used to treat eye conditions.
 Give it a try if your eyes are bloodshot, puffy, and swollen, or if you suffer from seasonal allergies.
-The oil is good for treating dry eyes as well, because it inhibits tears from evaporating.
+The oil is also good for treating dry eyes because it inhibits tears from evaporating.
 Use one drop of oil in each eye before bed.

 Organic Castor Oil

 Always buy organic and cold-pressed castor oil that is hexane-free.
-Oil that is cold-pressed has a pale yellow hue, and is made by squeezing the beans at high pressure without using heat, which ensures the oil is not degraded.
-Here’s a good one.
+Cold-pressed castor oil has a pale yellow hue, and is made by squeezing the beans at high pressure without using heat.
+This ensures the oil is not degraded.
+Here’s a good brand.

-If you want to do castor oil packs, you’ll need wool flannel and a heating pad, as well as the oil.
-This heating pad is extra large and sturdy, comes with automatic shut off, and both moist and dry heat therapy options.
-The heat penetrates deeply to soothe sore muscles.
+If you want to do castor oil packs, you’ll also need wool flannel and a heating pad.
+This heating pad is extra large and sturdy, comes with an automatic shut off, and both moist and dry-heat therapy options.

-It is used in beauty care products, like makeup and lotion, because of its anti-bacterial and moisturizing properties.
+It’s used in beauty care products, such as makeup and lotion, because of its anti-bacterial and moisturizing properties.
 And the best part?
 It’s super inexpensive.

-Have you used this versatile oil?
-What condition were you using it for?
+Have you used castor oil?
+What condition did you use it for?
 Let me know in the comments:)